 Her spirit lives on.
 This I know.
 She continues to bring peace to me when I need it most.

 That dreadful Saturday back in May - police and investigators were all over the house, my kids were frightened and confused.
 My husband and I in shock, not really knowing what to do.
 Ruby Catherine came up to me and wrapped her arms around my leg, looked up into my eyes and said.
 “Mom, it’s okay, Lizzy is in heaven with the baby chicks.”

 I fell to my knees in tears.
 Wrapped my arms around Ruby Catherine.
 She was profoundly correct.
 We find peace in our belief that Lizzy is in a state of peace.
 She is often near us, and brings us the gifts we need.
 Peace, Love, forgiveness, kindness.
 And even as we celebrate her gifts, we grieve.
 What an immense loss.

 As painful as it is, death is part of life.
 We will all expire.
-I believe families are forever - we will be together again.
+I believe families are forever and I am so grateful for the Good News, we will be together again.